kuckuck/C/README.md

 School Projects for C class.
-Let them rot here.